Nedim Bajrami: Switzerland

 "We tried to convince Bajrami to continue playing for Switzerland but he told us that his heart beats for Albania.
 For us in the national team, identification is one of the main values, so we had no choice but to let him leave."

 — —Mauro's explanation for Bajrami’s switch to Albania.

-Bajrami represented Switzerland in various youth sides up to under-21 level.
-He played for the Switzerland U17 team in their unsuccessful European Under-17 Championship qualification bid in 2016, featuring in all their six games.
-He scored a total of five goals for the under-17 side, including a brace against Montenegro in 2015.
-On 9 March 2021, Switzerland's U-21 manager Mauro Lustrinelli confirmed that Bajrami chose to switch allegiances and represent his country of origin, Albania.
+Bajrami represented Switzerland at various youth levels up to the under-21 side.
+He featured for the Switzerland U17 team during the 2016 European Under-17 Championship qualification campaign, playing in all six matches.
+He scored five goals for the U17s, including a brace against Montenegro in August 2015.
+On 9 March 2021, Switzerland U21 manager Mauro Lustrinelli confirmed that Bajrami had chosen to switch allegiances to represent his country of origin Albania, and expects invitation from Albanian Football Association.